objectionary/eo-lsp-server/README.md

 ### IntelliJ IDEA

 IntelliJ IDEA does not natively support arbitrary LSP servers, but you can use EO LSP Server with the **LSP Support** plugin.

 **Steps:**

 1. **Install the LSP Support Plugin**

-   * Go to `File → Settings → Plugins`
+   * Go to `File → Settings → Plugins`.
-   * Search for **LSP Support**
+   * Search for **LSP Support**.
    * Install and restart IntelliJ IDEA.

 2. **Configure EO LSP Server**

-   * Go to `File → Settings → Languages & Frameworks → Language Server Protocol → Server Definitions`.
+   * Go to
+     `File → Settings → Languages & Frameworks → Language Server Protocol → Server Definitions`.

    * Click the **`+`** button to add a new server.

    * Select **Executable**.

    * In the `Command` field, enter:

      ```bash
      npx -y eo-lsp-server@0.1.1 --stdio
      ```

    * (Optional) Set the working directory to your EO project root.

 3. **Map File Types**